pschaldenbrand/cmmc_cvpr21.github.io/index.md

 # Questions

-Panel 1: TBD Arts
+### To be discussed with the panelists

-- What are your methods and metrics for evaluating the creative AI system that you and your colleagues have developed?
+What are your methods and metrics for evaluating the creativity of artificial or human intelligence that you and your colleagues have developed?

-- How does the study of creative AI systems inform human creative practice?
+[For Engineers] How does human creativity influence computational models of creativity?
+[For Artists] How does the study of creative AI systems inform human creative practice?

-- How do we attribute (who is responsible for) the creativity in collaborative creative systems?
-- Do you think there is a difference between creative AI and human creativity?
+Do you think there is an inherent difference between creative AI and human creativity?
 What would be the difference?
 If not, why not.

-Panel 2: TBD Engineering
-- What are your methods and metrics for evaluating the creative AI system that you and your colleagues have developed?
-- Do human creative methods provide valuable models for computational creativity?
-How does human creativity influence computational creativity?
-- How do we attribute (who is responsible for) the creativity in collaborative creative systems?
-- How would you define creativity in generative models?
-If these models are specifically trained to generate new content, does this mean that they are necessarily creative?

-Additional Questions (All)
-- Are all generative systems "creative"? or… Is there a meaningful distinction between generativity and creativity?
+Are all generative systems “creative”? or… Is there a meaningful distinction between generativity and creativity?

-- How can we contribute to a better definition of "creativity" (which is still fuzzy) using measures that capture computational creativity?
-- Evaluating a creative work can be considered subjective.
-Can we (and should we) account for this subjectivity in our artificially intelligent evaluation methods, or should we strive to make objective measures?
+How do we attribute (who is responsible for) the creativity in collaborative creative systems?

+From Dr. Ken Stanley’s Talk: Could it be harmful to measure creativity?
+In what ways has measuring creativity helped creative output?.
+Dr. Mark Riedl pointed out in his talk that we have methods that exhibit creativity without the need to measure it.
+So what is the value in measuring creativity?

 # Call for Participation